 vim /usr/local/sbin/vpcGateway.sh

-Press i to enter edit mode and add the following code in the script:
+1.2 Press i to switch to the edit mode and add the following code to the script.

 #!/bin/bash